vmykhalchuk/expenses/README.md

         * ```npm install @google/clasp -g```
 1. Set proper ScriptId for your user
     1. Get ScriptId from your project (see instructions: https://developers.google.com/apps-script/guides/clasp)
-    1. Run setClaspScriptId.bat with scriptId as a first argument
+    1. Run setClaspScriptId.bat and provide ScriptId upon request
 1. Login to Clasp
     * execute ```clasp login```
 1. Enable the Apps Script API (only required if you need to push code from Git to GAS)